Rakesh9100/CalcDiverse/Calculators/Cricket-Calculator/README.md

 # Cricket Calculator

 ## Overview
-The Cricket Calculator is a web application
+The Cricket Calculator is a website.
 >

 ## Features